demo123attack/Artifact-CCS24/README.md

 ### 2. Artifacts Evaluated

-To train our classifier, please run `code/train.py`, which which utilizes 5-fold cross-validation on the *Ground truth* dataset and saves our models in the `models/results/` folder.
+To train our classifier, please run `code/train_test.py`, which which utilizes 5-fold cross-validation on the *Ground truth* dataset and saves our models in the `models/results/` folder.
 ```
-python train.py
+python train_test.py --train
 ```

-To evaluate the effectiveness of our classifier, please run `code/test.py`, the results are displayed in `experiment/best-model.png`.
+To evaluate the effectiveness of our classifier, please run `code/train_test.py`, the results are displayed in `experiment/best-model.png`.
 ```
-python test.py
+python train_test.py --test
 ```

 ### 3. Results Reproduced